 As a black person, the death and unfair treatment of another black person is the beginning of an emotional roller coaster, one that you can not begin to know its length or intensity.
-On the 25th of May, the video of the murder of George Floyd by a police officer in Minneapolis, caught me off guard and left me hollow and overwhelmed by sadness, anger, helplessness and pain.
+In 2020 on the 25th of May, the video of the murder of George Floyd by a police officer in Minneapolis, caught me off guard and left me hollow and overwhelmed by sadness, anger, helplessness and pain.
 This is the hardest and most gut wrenching thing that I have learnt about being black.
 From the murder of a fellow black person, I think you have no other choice but to focus on it, and then be resilient and keep moving.
 The only thing that won’t let us move on is our question – when will people treat us equally?

 Growing up as a black girl in Ireland

 Growing up in Ireland, one of the first things I learnt is that I was born different from what many people believe is normal and good.
 I can’t remember when I came to realise this but I knew this before I knew how to spell.
 Growing up my family wasn’t really accepted where we lived.
 Our neighbour disliked us in a way that we could never understand.
 He would put oil on our steps in the middle of the night so that the next morning we would fall down the stairs.
 In school my sisters and I were mocked and laughed at.
 Once my sisters were in the line for lunch and were sneered at because four black people were lined up in a row.